steven640pixel/nonautoregressive-sentence-ordering/README.md

 2. Install Transformers

 Our implementation uses the pre-trained huggingface model for sentences encoding.
-The pre-trained BERT model may be downloaded to a directory or invoked by huggingface.
+The pre-trained model may be downloaded to a directory or invoked by huggingface.

 ## Data